David-Nadelsticher/Save-Hansel-Gretel/README.md

 ---
 ## Enemy Types

-All enemies — including the witch — are crafted from lollipop (candy on a stick), giving them a whimsical yet unsettling appearance.
+All enemies are made of **lollipops and candy**.
+They look sweet, but they are dangerous monsters.

-- **Zombie Predator**
+* **Zombie Predator**
-  A lumbering, sugar-coated undead creature that tries to grab and incapacitate the Fire Warrior.
-Its slow but relentless pursuit forces you to stay on the move.
+    A slow, sugar-coated monster that tries to grab you.
+Keep moving to avoid getting caught.

-- **Chocolate Rifle Trooper**
+* **Chocolate Rifle Trooper**
-  A candy-stick soldier armed with a chocolate rifle.
-Shoots medium‑damage chocolate rounds from a distance.
-Requires multiple hits to defeat.
+    A soldier that shoots chocolate bullets from far away.
+You will need to hit them multiple times to defeat them.

-- **Chocolate Shotgun Brute**
+* **Chocolate Shotgun Brute**
-  A sturdy lollipop fiend wielding a chocolate shotgun.
-Deals heavy close‑range damage—but falls in one well‑placed hit.
+    A dangerous enemy with a powerful shotgun.
+They deal heavy damage up close, but they are weak—one good hit will destroy them.

-- **Witch Boss**
+* **The Witch (Boss)**
-  The ultimate lollipop menace, with multiple attack phases from her bubbling cauldron.
-Conquering her frees Hansel & Gretel.
+    The final enemy.
+She attacks from her bubbling cauldron in different stages.
+You must defeat her to save Hansel and Gretel.

 ---

 ## Art Style

-- **Mood:** Dark fairy‑tale atmosphere with playful flair.
+* **Mood:** A dark fairy-tale world with a playful, candy twist.
-- **Sprites:** Bold, high‑contrast characters and environments with strong silhouettes.
+* **Visuals:** Bold, bright characters that stand out clearly against the dark background.
-- **Backgrounds:** Multi‑layered parallax scrolling for depth.
+* **Depth:** The background moves in layers to make the forest look deep and 3D.
-- **Lighting:** Dynamic lighting to accentuate the hero’s fiery blade and the witch’s cauldron glow.
+* **Lighting:** Glowing lights from your fire sword and the Witch’s cauldron light up the darkness.
 ---

 ## Sound Design